ziglang/glibc-abi-tool/README.md

 4 or 8 bytes.

-We exploit this by encoding objects which are 4 bytes, objects which are 8 bytes, and otherly sized objects in three separate arrays, with only the otherly sized object array encoding the object size.
+We exploit this by encoding objects which are 4 bytes, objects which are 8 bytes, and otherly sized objects in three separate lists, with only the otherly sized object list encoding the object size.

 ## Binary encoding format:

-Data that goes into the file:
+All integers are stored little-endian.

 - u8 number of glibc libraries (7).
 For each:
   - null-terminated name, e.g. "c", "m", "dl", "ld", "pthread"